 The black bear weighs between 200 and 600 pounds, with females being smaller than males.
 It measures five to six feet from head to tail and stands three feet at the shoulder.
 The lumbering walk of the black bear can be deceptive because it can run 35 miles per hour when the need arises.

-The most common color phases are black, chocolate brown, and cinnamon brown.
-In the Grandfather Mountain animal habitats, Kodiak the Bear is an example of the rare cinnamon-colored variety.
+The most common color phases are black, chocolate brown and cinnamon brown.
+In the Grandfather Mountain animal habitats, Kodiak is an example of the rare cinnamon-colored variety.

-Like other bears that sleep through the winter, the black bear becomes fat with the approach of cold weather, ceases eating, and goes into a den in a protected location to sleep for the winter.
-In the southern regions, bears will sometimes venture outside during warmer weather.
+Like other bears that sleep through the winter, the black bear becomes fat with the approach of cold weather, ceases eating and goes into a den in a protected location to sleep for the winter.
+In the southern regions, including Grandfather Mountain, bears will sometimes venture outside during warmer weather.

-During hibernation their body temperature drops from 100 degrees to 88-93 degrees.
+During hibernation, bears’ body temperature drops from 100 degrees to 88-93 degrees.
 Their heart beat will slow to as few as eight beats per minute, they will breathe once every 45 seconds, and their metabolic rate is cut in half.

 Bears mate during a brief period in June and early July, but the fertilized egg does not implant right away.
 If the mother bear has stored up enough energy for the winter and is healthy in late autumn, the egg will implant and begin to grow.
 Cubs are born in January and February while the mothers are in hibernation.